Which are the countries with the best food?

 The country’s topography and varied climate also influences what’s on the menu – diverse communities live in the peaks and valleys of the Caucasus mountains, and each one has its own specialty dishes.
 They all come to meet in Tbilisi, the capital city, where you can find the country’s best traditional Georgian restaurants.

 KHACHAPURI – This is essentially a ‘cheese bread’ that comes in a dozen or so regional variations.
 Adjaruli khachapuri from western Adjara region is the most recognizable.
 It’s boat-shaped and served open, topped with molten cheese, butter and an egg yolk.

 *Contributed by Pauline of BeeLoved City

+Despite its fairly small size, Portugal is a surprisingly diverse country, and the gastronomy that varies from region to region is no different at all.
 Having experienced a surge in popularity in recent years, Portuguese cuisine has well and truly stepped into the limelight and Portugal became known as one of the countries with the best food.

 More and more visitors return home with stories of the fresh seafood, the delicious traditional countryside stews, the sweet and delectable pastries and not to mention the incredible selection of wines and traditional Portuguese drinks!